Erin-1919/Erin-1919.github.io/_posts/2021-05-26-CCA-Conference-2021.md

 ![PPT](/assets/img/20210527/ppt.png)

-There are over 40 people who provide presentations on a wide variety of geospatial topics at this year's CCA Conference.
-I am honored to present on Day 2 Session 3: Remote Sensing and Earth Modelling, with the title "Integration of Multi-source Terrain Data on Discrete Global Grids in Canada".
+There were over 40 researchers presenting a wide variety of geospatial topics at this year's CCA Conference.
+Mine was on Day 2 Session 3: Remote Sensing and Earth Modelling, with the topic "Integration of Multi-source Terrain Data on Discrete Global Grids in Canada".

 ### Abstract